 Daniel Connolly is a longtime journalist specializing in coverage of immigration to the United States, particularly Mexican immigration.
 He is the author of The Book of Isaias: A Child of Hispanic Immigrants Seeks His Own America.
 Daniel has won numerous awards from state and national journalism organizations and received grants from the Pulitzer Center on Crisis Reporting and the International Center for Journalists.
+He recently was one of a group of journalists who contributed to “the Migrants,” a massive USA Today project about Central American migration.

-His past speaking engagements have included a wide range of schools, colleges, universities and professional groups.
+His past speaking engagements have included a wide range of schools, colleges, universities, and professional groups.
 Among his notable appearances are a keynote at the annual book festival Bookstock in Memphis, multiple appearances at national conferences of the group Investigative Reporters and Editors, as well as special appearances at City University of New York Law School and Princeton University.

-His goal in every speech is to keep the audience engaged through frequent questions, concrete examples, attention-grabbing visuals and memorable stories.Download Bio
+His goal in every speech is to keep the audience engaged through frequent questions, concrete examples, attention-grabbing visuals, and memorable stories.Download Bio

 The Book of IsaiasA Child of Hispanic Immigrants Seeks His Own America